nrwl/nx/docs/shared/packages/next/plugin-overview.md

 ### Installation

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/next` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+You can [fix Nx version mismatches with this recipe](/recipes/tips-n-tricks/keep-nx-versions-in-sync).
+{% /callout %}

 In any workspace, you can install `@nx/next` by running the following command:

 {% tabs %}
 {% tab label="Nx 18+" %}

 ```shell